Khimarra/the-intermet/README.old.md

 - Get data from Met API
 - Make home page with a randomly generated image and title of art piece, one for each department (there are 20)
+- Make department page component, similar to home, but with links to specific pieces
-- Render data about specific art piece on separate page, linked from image
+- Render data about specific art piece on separate page, linked from image on department page
+- Set up router so links actually link to things
+- Styling with at least one media query

 #### PostMVP EXAMPLE:

-- Add level between home page and art info where 10 randomly selected pieces from each department are displayed, make home page links go to department instead of specific info, these 10 pieces will link to their specific info.
 - Add search function so users can search through whole collection
+- Implement search function in each department page so users can search within each department
 - Update styling with SASS
+- Re-write class components as functional
+- Add local storage with list of links to recently viewed pieces
+- Make a loading bar for when things are taking too long to load
+- Add an external links section with links to the Met's website and the piece's specific URL
+- Add an aside to art page with links to additional images (if available)
+- Add an aside to department page with links to other departments

 ## React Component Hierarchy